cds-snc/gc-articles/README.md

 ### Creating

 When creating a custom plugin or theme, you should prefix the folder name with `cds-`.
 This will ensure the code is included in git and code quality scans.

+### About plugin and theme dependencies and the vendor folder

+Our custom plugin and theme both use Composer dependencies.
+It should be noted that they are configured to store their dependencies in the wordpress-level vendor folder.
+This reduces the risk of conflicting vendor packages being loaded by different autoloaders.

+See the `wordpress/composer.json` file for how we configure our plugin/theme as local "path" dependencies.

 ### About WPML